Skip to main content

 For certain exempted introductions, you must submit a once-off exempted introduction declaration.

-You'll also need to submit an annual declaration after end of of our registration year.
+You'll also need to submit an annual declaration after the end of our registration year.

 Why you must keep records